 Normal control subjects will be recruited through the NIH normal volunteer program and

 through advertisement in the community and primarily through the "Genetic Study" under

 protocol 95-M-0150.
 An additional control group of non-schizophrenic siblings of patients

 with schizophrenia will also be recruited (from the community and protocol 95-M-0150, A

 Neurobiological Investigation of Patients with Schizophrenia Spectrum Disorders and Their

 Siblings).
 Control subjects will be matched to the patient groups by age, sex, and

 handedness.
-Control subjects with history of psychiatric or neurologic disorders or
+Control subjects with history of psychiatric or neurologic disorders or medical

-blood flow and metabolism will be excluded from study.
+and metabolism will be excluded from study.

 Patients with schizophrenia will be recruited from the inpatient population of the NIMH